Drunk driving is not only risky for the person who engages in the act but is also a common cause of car accidents.

 In Missouri, the legally permissible age for drinking is 21.
 If someone under the age of 21 is caught driving after consuming alcohol they can be arrested.
 In Missouri, there is no open container law (31 localities have a local law restricting this), which means in general passengers can drink as long as the car’s driver is not drinking.

 A driver with a blood alcohol content of .08 or higher would be considered intoxicated (a drunk driver) under Missouri law.
 In Missouri, if the driver has been found to have a blood alcohol content of .08, this is sufficient evidence for charging him for driving under influence (DUI).

 The severity of the car crash usually depends on the level of intoxication of the driver.
-No matter how severe the car crash, if someone is involved in an accident with a drunk driver, they deserve to be compensation for any injuries or damage sustained in the crash.
+No matter how severe the car crash, if someone is involved in an accident with a drunk driver, they deserve to be compensated for any injuries or damage sustained in the crash.

 Missouri Drunk Driving Laws

-Anyone who is found to have blood alcohol content that exceeds the legally permissible limits can be punished under Missouri law.
-The punishment may range from a fine, to their license being revoked, or even jail time.
+Anyone who is found to have a blood alcohol content that exceeds the legally permissible limits can be punished under Missouri law.
+The punishment may range from a fine to their license being revoked, or even jail time.
 Apart from other things, the penalty the offender gets will often depend on whether it was the first offense, second, or if the driver is a repeat offender.